Our Approach To Sell-Side M&A Engagements: We start by carefully analyzing the universe of

 worth far more than the accounting value of the business.

-core technologies and associated IP that have become “stranded” within a large company.
+technologies and associated IP that have become “stranded” within a large company.
 Working

 closely with the originating company, we identify perishable technology assets whose value will be